sitegeist/Sitegeist.Monocle/README.md

 *The development and the public-releases of this package is generously sponsored by our employer http://www.sitegeist.de.*

-## Create items for the stylegudie
+## Create items for the styleguide

 To render a prototype as a styleguide-item it simply has to be annotated: